WyoBio/Wyoming-Computational-Biology-Workshop/07_sc_Cell-Type_Annotation.md

 - The **scores** column includes a matrix for each barcode, indicating SingleR's confidence in assigning each cell type to the corresponding barcode row.
   - Each cell within this matrix reflects the level of confidence for a specific cell type assignment.
 - The **labels** column represents SingleR's most confident assignment for each barcode, highlighting the predominant cell type identification.
-- The **delta** column encompasses the "delta" value per cell, indicating the discrepancy between the score for the assigned label and the median score across all labels.
+- The **delta** column encompasses the "delta" value per cell, indicating the difference between the score for the assigned label and the median score across all labels.
   - A small delta suggests uniform confidence across labels, possibly indicating less meaningful assigned labels.
 - SingleR can eliminate cells with low delta values caused by:
   - Ambiguous assignments with closely related reference labels.